 Nature vs. modernity

-In a nuanced way, the film alludes to the difference between nature and cities – namely the beauty, freedom, and nourishment that nature has to offer vs. the shallowness and clutter of consumer culture.
+In a striking way, the film underscores the difference between nature and cities – namely the beauty, freedom, and nourishment that nature has to offer vs. the shallowness and clutter of consumer culture.
 We first see Okja and Mija against the exceptionally beautiful backdrop of the mountains in South Korea, where they are completely thriving in their element: free to roam, explore, and commune with nature.
 When Okja is freed from abduction with help from the ALF in Seoul, she must awkwardly careen through an underground shopping mall, stepping all over displays and meaningless objects on sale.
 Seeing Okja torn from her habitat and thrown into this unnatural and insultingly shallow setting, we feel an indignant urge to protect her from the ugliness that we consumers have helped to perpetuate.

 But Okja isn’t the only one who doesn’t fit into this artificial world; Mija has clearly been taken out of her ideal environment as well.
 For Mija, the trek down from the mountains into Seoul signifies the end of innocence for her.
 Up in the mountains she had been sheltered from consumer culture and harshness of city living; and now that she is exposed to it, she’s forced to confront the dark side of humanity.